TechifyDev1/wallet_system/README.md

 http://192.168.0.164:8080/api
 ```

-If your backend runs on a different host or port, update the mobile app base URL in `wallet_mobile/lib/src/core/network/api_endpoints.dart`.
+If your backend runs on another host or port, update the base URL in `wallet_mobile/lib/src/core/network/api_endpoints.dart`.

 ## Testing

-This project currently includes a basic Spring context-load test.

 ```bash
 ./gradlew test